 “When Mike walked into the huddle, there was a sense of anticipation,” Jones said.
 “He had the `it’ factor, whatever `it’ is.”

 With Miley engineering the offense, LSU was 9-0 and ranked No. 7 in the nation.
 But the Tigers lost their last three games by a combined score of 51-16, closing the regular season with losses to No. 2 Alabama and Tulane and then to No. 6 Penn State in the Orange Bowl.

-By the time the spring practice rolled around a few months later, LSU had changed its offense from McClendon’s favored I-formation offense to the option-run oriented Veer.
+By the time spring practice rolled around a few months later, LSU had changed its offense from McClendon’s traditional I-formation to the option-run oriented Veer.
 The reasons were to take advantage of Miley’s running skills and hopefully sway him from leaving school if he was again a first-round MLB pick in the June 1974 draft.

-“The coaching staff convinced Coach McClendon for us to keep Mike from leaving to play major league baseball that we needed to run a split-back Veer,” Wilson said.
+“The coaching staff convinced Coach McClendon for us to keep Mike from leaving to play major league baseball, we needed to run a split-back Veer,” Wilson said.
 “Coach Mac knew the kind of player Mike was and was willing to make that change.”

 Davis said Miley and the Veer, which was the offense employed on the Tigers’ 1971 freshman team when Miley was QB, were a match.

 “We went through spring practice in ’74 and Mike was terrific in the Veer,” Davis said.

 Miley never tipped his hand to his football teammates about future career plans.
 But his baseball compadres knew what was coming.

 “Mike never really got along with (offensive coordinator Charlie) Pevey,” McMakin said.
 “He was miserable with football and how they were treating him.
 They treated him like a dog.
 Mike told us, `If I get drafted high enough, I’ll probably sign and leave.’
 He had an option to haul ass and he did.”